 After USB-C: Wireless charging is next in the EU

-Apple has not yet commented publicly on the move following the EU regulation's finalization.
-But the company has previously spoken out against the change.
-In 2020, Apple stressed that a regulation forcing plugs to conform would "stifle innovation rather than encourage it and would harm consumers in Europe and the economy as a whole."
+Apple has not yet commented publicly on the move following the finalization of the EU regulation.
+However, the company has previously spoken out against the change.
+In 2020, Apple emphasized that a regulation enforcing conformity of connectors would "stifle innovation rather than encourage it and harm consumers in Europe and the wider economy."
 The company has been slowly converting all of its hardware to USB-C, with the iPhone being the last device to make the transition.
-However, the Commission's work is not yet complete, as it will still look at harmonizing wireless charging technologies for devices.
-This change could affect MagSafe, Apple's modified form of the popular Qi wireless charging standard.
+However, the Commission's work is not yet complete, as it will still address the harmonization of wireless charging technologies for devices.
+This change could affect MagSafe, Apple's modified version of the widely used Qi wireless charging standard.
 (Photo by natatravel / Bigstockphoto)